innolitics/rdm/rdm/base/software_plan.md

 {% endif %}
 ## Risk Assessment

-{% if system.auditor_notes %}[This activity is meant to fulfill sections 4, 5, 6.1, and 6.2 of 14971 with respect to software related risks]{% endif %}.
+{% if system.auditor_notes %}[This activity is meant to fulfill sections 4, 5, 6.1, and 6.2 of 14971 with respect to software related risks]{% endif %}

 **Input:** Software design specification

-See the appendix for an introduction to software and risk management as well as details about the format of the `risk.yml` file.{# TODO: add link #}
+See the appendix for an (introduction to software risk management](#risk-management) and details about the format of the `risk.yml` file.

-Begin by identifying known and forseeable hazards associated with{% if system.is_software_only_device %} how the software is intended to be used within medical practice{% elif %} the device{% endif %}{% if system.auditor_notes %} [14971:4.3]{% endif %}.
+Begin by identifying known and forseeably hazards associated with{% if system.is_software_only_device %} how the software is intended to be used within medical practice{% else %} the device{% endif %}{% if system.auditor_notes %} [14971:4.3]{% endif %}.
+It is frequently necessary to consult with a clinical expert to understand and identify hazards in their clinical context.

-Next, identify which software items may expose these hazards (i.e., cause hazardous situations){% if system.auditor_notes %} [62304:7.1.1]{% endif %}, and list them, along with the forseeable causes, inside the `risk.yml` file.
+Next, identify which software items may expose these hazards (i.e., cause hazardous situations){% if system.auditor_notes %} [62304:7.1.1]{% endif %}, and list them, along with the forseeably causes.
 Consider:

 - whether requirements are appropriate and are meeting the needs of users
 - incorrect or incomplete specifications of functionality